Woodbury police find small child badly hurt in street; woman arrested

 Numerous 911 calls to Woodbury police early Wednesday sent officers to a neighborhood where they located a small child badly hurt in the street and another also injured.

-By the time officers had the situation under control in the 400 block of Lake View Alcove, a woman was arrested and the two children ranging from 4 to 6 years old were hospitalized.
+By the time officers had the situation under control in the 400 block of Lake View Alcove, a woman identified by the 911 callers as the mother was arrested and her two children ranging from 4 to 6 years old were hospitalized.

 Police said one child was in critical condition at Regions Hospital, and the other is also at Regions and recovering from moderate injuries.